 What is NYSAWLA?

 NYSAWLA is a professional organization whose members traditionally have been World Language supervisors, chairpersons and/or other school administrators, however, we also welcome teachers to become members.
 This organization provides professional development to help educators develop 21st century skills in language programs.
 NYSAWLA provides networking support to help educators navigate the myriad of regulations and challenges that we all face.
-Additionally, the NYSAWLA organization is committed to the development of quality language assessments at the Checkpoint A and B levels in Chinese, French, German, Italian and Spanish.
-We only require one member representative per district.
+Additionally, the NYSAWLA organization is committed to the development of quality language assessments at the Checkpoint A and B levels in ASL (Checkpoint A only), Chinese, French, German, Italian and Spanish.
+We only require one member representative per district, but encourage all administrators involved with world languages to join our organization.

 What is the NYSAWLA Exam Consortium?